- Perspectives

 We’ve started with a text editor—supporting writers with a secure, safe way to write together, away from the prying eyes of LLMs.
 But we also want to ensure that LLMs can’t trawl public content without consequence—with both technical and legal barriers protecting the integrity of publishing (and human integrity).

-We don’t want to be accused of Ludditism or doomerism.
-In spite of, or because of these challenges, we have high hopes for the future of storytelling.
-That future is generative—but genuine.
-This new world is exhilarating not because we’ve discovered how to replicate human voices without the humanity, but because writers are shaping the future of storytelling together—finding shared joy in collaborating on original projects, discussing novels with friends, being immersed in vibrant new fandoms.
-Anywhere there's a resonant and real basis for creation, there will be innovative new worlds to explore, and stories that ring true.
+We're not Luddites or doomers at Ellipsus.
+In spite of, or because of these challenges, we have big hopes for the future of storytelling.
+That future is generative—but genuine, and exhilarating not because we’ve discovered how to replicate human voices without the humanity, but because writers are shaping the future of storytelling together.
+It's happening in huge, collaborative, creative online spaces, platforms where millions jump into immersive new fandoms.
+Anywhere there's a resonant and real basis for creation, there will be innovative new worlds to explore, and stories that are true.

-In an age when authenticity is increasingly up for debate, it is most valued when it is rare.
+In an moment when authenticity is increasingly up for debate, it is most valued when it is rare.